stefnotch/stefnotch.github.io/Documents/Coding/Improvements Wanted/Git Clients.md

 - GitKraken: That's what I use at the moment.
 Issues include its startup time, its price (subscription model), the fact that it's slow when discarding thousands of changed files at once, ...

-- Most 3rd party GUIs out there ([kudos to Git for maintaining a lovely list](https://git-scm.com/downloads/guis) are either quite limited, abandoned, un-fun to use, are expensive paid software or have some combination of factors that make it a no-go.
+- Most 3rd party GUIs out there ([kudos to Git for maintaining a lovely list](https://git-scm.com/downloads/guis)) are either quite limited, abandoned, un-fun to use, are expensive paid software, only work on one operating system or have some combination of factors that make it a no-go.
 I'd know, I've checked out most of them. *If there's one that you think deserves a mention, do send it my way!*

 So, here we go.
 I think I've successfully complained about every option on the market.